Local moving companies in Pennsylvania

 - Parking permits: Some cities require parking permits for large vehicles.
 Find out about your new local rules ahead of time.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form so all of your mail will get properly forwarded to Utah.
+- Change of address: Be sure to submit your USPS change of address form at least one week before your move.
+This way, you can select your moving date and ensure your mail is forwarded to Utah right on time.
 Get started here.

 - Moving checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.